Research group Tilman Schirmer

 We are employing crystallographic and biochemical/ biophysical techniques to reveal the structural basis for the catalysis and regulation of c-di-GMP related proteins.
 Our second focus is on bacterial type IV secretion system (T4SS) effector proteins with AMP transferase activity.

 Recent discoveries show that a novel second messenger, c-di-GMP, is extensively used by bacteria to control multicellular behavior, such as biofilm formation.
 Condensation of two GTP to the dinucleotide is catalyzed by GGDEF domains that usually occur in combination with sensory and/or regulatory modules.
-The opposing phosphodiesterase activity is provided by EAL domains that are also regulated.
+The opposing phosphodiesterase activity is provided by EAL domains that are similarly regulated.

 Porins are integral membrane proteins from the outer membrane of Gram-negative bacteria.
 They allow the uptake of nutrients by passive diffusion through an intrinsic pore that extends along the axis of the transmembrane β-barrel structure.
 After extensive work on the general trimeric porins OmpF and OmpC from E. coli, we have recently determined the high-resolution 12-stranded β-barrel structures of NanC from E. coli and KdgM from Dickeya dadantii, representatives of a porin family that is specific for the translocation of negatively charged poly-saccharides.
-We are now studying the molecular details of translocation of oligogalacturonate, the degradation product of pectin, through KdgM.